asifgit/openstack-pike/README.md

 # openstack-pike
 Installation steps for openstack-pike

+**NOTE: for-different-physical-machines: the configuration-steps for ROCKY version of Openstack is inside this folder**

 **conventions:**
 Commands followed by # are to be run as sudo. commands followed by $ are to be run as a normal user